GeneralSyntaxAnomaly/AWS-Cloud-Engineer-Nano-Degree/1_Data_Modeling/notes.md

 - **Starting early**: Begin prior to building out application, business logic and analytical models.
 - **iterative process**: It's an iterative process as new requirements and new daa are introduced.

-### Who does Data Modelling
+### Who does Data modeling

-Data modelling is an import skill for anyone involved in the process of using and analyzing data. including:
+Data modeling is an import skill for anyone involved in the process of using and analyzing data. including:

 - Data Engineers
 - Data Scientists